 Well, the important Rishi Panchami festival is now near.
-Rishi Panchami is celebrated on the fifth lunar day of Shukla Paksh (Waxing Moon Fortnight) in the month of Bhadrapad, as per the Hindu calendar.
+Rishi Panchami is celebrated on the fifth lunar day of Shukla Paksha (Waxing Moon Fortnight) in the month of Bhadrapad, as per the Hindu calendar.
 It falls on the very next day of Ganesh Chaturthi.
-This year Rishi Panchami falls on September 14, 2018.
+This year Rishi Panchami falls on September 20, 2023.
 Rishi Panchami usually falls one day after Ganesha Chaturthi.
 It is a worship of sapata rishi i.e. Kashyapa, Atri, Bharadwaja, Vishvamitra, Gautama Maharishi, Jamadagni and Vashishtha.
 In Kerala, this day is also celebrated as a Vishwakarma puja.
 Rishi Panchami Vrat primarily involves people expressing respect, gratitude, and remembrance to the great sages who contributed a lot to the welfare of society.

-.
-It is believed that fasting on Rishi Panchami day is beneficial to one and all but this fast is more specifically observed by the women.
+It is believed that fasting on Rishi Panchami Vrat is beneficial to one and all but this fast is more specifically observed by the women.
 The festival of Rishi Panchami is a woman’s way of expressing devotion, gratefulness, faith and respect towards one’s husband.
 Fasting on this festival can destroy the sins which one has committed unknowingly.
-So, now Ganesha will tell you about this festival, the story behind it and puja rituals associated with it.
-God's grace is important in every aspect of life.
-But man needs to make full efforts.
-Do you want to be graced for your career growth?
-You can do it if you know your future.
-Buy 2018 Career Report and get guided for a golden growth in career
+So, let’s learn about this festival, the story behind it and the puja rituals associated with it.

 The Purpose Of Fasting On Rishi Panchami